srones/statistical-inference/README.md

 ### HW1

-This script simulates the signal absent or present  in gaussian noise scenario, where the ML (Maximum Likelihood) decision rule is used to determine if the given observation is noise or a signal based on the known SNR (signal to noise ratio).
+This script simulates the signal absent or present  in gaussian noise scenario, where the Maximum Likelihood [(ML)](https://hkn.illinois.edu/wiki/wiki:fundamental_mathematics:hypothesis_testing#:~:text=Maximum%20Likelihood%20Decision%20Rule,-Now%20that%20you&text=There%20is%20a%20pattern%20for,is%20H0(or%20H1).) decision rule is used to determine if the given observation is noise or a signal based on the known SNR (signal to noise ratio).
 10,000 trials were run for 16 SNR values ranging from 0 to 15 and the truth labels were used to calculate the probability of error, false positive, and false negative.
 The plot below confirms that a higher SNR yields a lower probability of error.

 ![img](./HW1/img.png)

 ### HW2

 This assignment builds on the signal absent or present scenario from HW1.
 First, the signal is known to be not constant but instead a random gaussian variable.
 Next, the signal is again constant but the noise is laplacian instead of gaussian.
-Finally, the prior probabilities of the signal being absent or present are given and used to make a MAP (Maximum A Priori) decision.
+Finally, the prior probabilities of the signal being absent or present are given and used to make a Maximum A-Posteriori [(MAP)](https://machinelearningmastery.com/maximum-a-posteriori-estimation/#:~:text=Maximum%20a%20Posteriori%20estimation%20is,or%20belief%20about%20the%20model.) decision.

 ### HW3